GitbyteMaster/Reverie-Programming-Language/README.md

 ```
 gh repo clone GitbyteMaster/Reverie-Programming-Language
 ```
-Or just install the essentials with `ReverieInstaller.bat`:
+Or just install the essentials with `ReverieInstaller.sh`:
 ```
-sh /Users/$USER/Desktop/ReverieInstaller.bat
+sh /Users/$USER/Desktop/ReverieInstaller.sh
 ```
-If you get an error saying `sh: /Users/*/Desktop/ReverieInstaller.bat: No such file or directory`, type these commands in this order:
+If you get an error saying `sh: /Users/*/Desktop/ReverieInstaller.sh: No such file or directory`, type these commands in this order:
 ```
-curl https://raw.githubusercontent.com/GitbyteMaster/Reverie-Programming-Language/main/ReverieInstaller.bat > /Users/$USER/Desktop/ReverieInstaller.bat
+curl https://raw.githubusercontent.com/GitbyteMaster/Reverie-Programming-Language/main/ReverieInstaller.sh > /Users/$USER/Desktop/ReverieInstaller.sh
-sh /Users/$USER/Desktop/ReverieInstaller.bat
+sh /Users/$USER/Desktop/ReverieInstaller.sh
 ```
 There!
 Done!